elixir-crawly/crawly/README.md

    - `iex(1)> Crawly.Engine.start_spider(EslSpider)`
 6. Results can be seen with: `$ cat /tmp/EslSpider.jl`

+## Need more help?
+I have decided to create a public telegram channel, so it's now possible to be connected, and it's possible to ask questions and get answers faster!

+Please join me on: https://t.me/elixir_crawly

 ## Browser rendering

 Crawly can be configured in the way that all fetched pages will be browser rendered,